Rathinam Global University

-Rathinam College of Arts and Science is a co-educational institution situated within the Rathinam Techzone Campus at Pollachi Main road, Eachanari, Coimbatore, India.
-It is affiliated to Bharathiar University and recognized by University Grants Commission (UGC).
-The college was established in 2001 by Rathinam Arumugam Research and Education Foundation.
-A Celebrity called Srihari studied here.
+Rathinam Global University (RGU), officially Rathinam Global Deemed to be University is a private deemed university in Coimbatore, Tamil Nadu, India.
+It was established in 2001 by the Rathinam Arumugam Research and Education Foundation and is located within the Rathinam Techzone Campus on Pollachi Main Road, Eachanari.
+The university offers undergraduate, postgraduate and doctoral programmes in various disciplines and is recognized by the University Grants Commission (UGC).

 Rathinam Techzone

 The management started a Software Park in 2002 within the college campus.
 Rathinam Software Park operates with 14 national and multinational IT/ITES companies.
 The management has also started a large scale IT/ITEs Park under Special Economic Zone (SEZ) scheme.

 Founder

 The founder chairman of the college, Dr. Madan A Sendhil is an NRI with a postgraduate degree in Computer Engineering from the University of Central Florida.
 He also has worked for US organizations such as Motorola, Image Soft Technologies and Time Sys.
 He started Rathinam Educational Institutions and Software Technology Park in 2001.
-Prof. R. Manickam is the Chief Executive Officer and Rathinam College of Arts & Science is headed by Principal Dr. S. Balasubramaniyam.
+Prof. R. Manickam is the Chief Executive Officer and Prof. B. Nagaraj is the Chief Business Officer Rathinam College of Arts & Science is headed by Principal Dr. S. Balasubramaniyam.